van-geaux/plex_nfo_exporter/README.md

     environment:
       - TZ=Asia/Jakarta
       - CRON_SCHEDULE=0 4 * * * # if not set will default to 4AM everyday
-      - RUN_IMMEDIATELY=false  # if true will run immediately the first time regardless of cron
+      - RUN_IMMEDIATELY=false  # if true will run immediately at start regardless of cron
+      - PLEX_URL='http://plex_ip:port' # optional, you need to set in config.yml otherwise
+      - PLEX_TOKEN='super-secret-token' # optional, you need to set in config.yml otherwise
     volumes:
       - /path/to/config/config.yml:/app/config.yml # you need to mount the file
-      - /path/to/config/.env:/app/.env # you need to mount the file
+      - /path/to/config/.env:/app/.env # you need to mount the file, can ignore/delete if setting PLEX_URL and PLEX_TOKEN environment
       - /path/to/config/logs:/app/logs
       - /volume1/data/media:/data_media # left side local path, right side plex path.
 YOU NEED TO SET THIS EVEN IF BOTH ARE THE SAME
 ```